Like Germany and the UK, Sweden has an established history in electronic music.

 As KITE lead the way with their upcoming second tour of the US, Swedish synthpop continues to impress with acts like TRAIN TO SPAIN, 047, PRESENCE OF MIND, SILENT WAVE, THE SOUND OF ARROWS, COMPUTE and VOGON POETRY among those with the potential to breakout of their domestic scenes.

 So what’s so special about Sweden then?
-Listed chronologically and then alphabetically from its UK perspective with a restriction of one song per moniker, here are The Electricity Club’s 25 SVENSKE SYNTH SONGS…
+Listed chronologically and then alphabetically from its UK perspective with a restriction of one song per moniker, here are The Electricity Club’s 25 SVENSKA SYNTH SONGS…

 LUSTANS LAKEJER Diamanter (1982)